-Michael’s of Denver offers a hot lunch program which you can use as frequently as you like.
+A private catering company offers a hot lunch program which you can use as frequently as you like.
 You can peruse the monthly menu and it’s very easy to order online.
 You may also pack a lunch from home for your child.
-We have a fruit break every morning and serve a cold treat every afternoon.
+We have a fruit/snack break every morning and serve a cold treat every afternoon.
 We also keep several large jugs of ice water around camp so that your child can refill his/her water bottle when needed.

 9. What do I need to send to camp with my child besides a lunch?